 External members are also welcome, but should contact music@kent.ac.uk

-A by-invitation choir of students, staff and alumni which performs in Colyer-Fergusson and off-campus, including singing the service of Choral Evensong at Canterbury Cathedral.
+A by-invitation choir of students, staff and alumni which performs in Colyer-Fergusson and off-campus, including occasionally singing the service of Choral Evensong at Canterbury Cathedral.
+Recent works have included The Road by Ola Gjeilo, Everyday Wonders: the girl from Aleppo by Cecilia McDowall, and Pergolesi's Stabat Mater.

 A student-run society which puts on two main musicals each year, both in the Marlowe Theatre Studio in Canterbury and the University’s Gulbenkian theatre.
 Recent shows have included Rent, Company and Evita.
-There is also a themed showcase each term in Colyer-Fergusson Hall and in Gulbenkian
+There is also a themed showcase each term in Colyer-Fergusson Hall and the Gulbenkian Theatre.

 A student-run society that performs throughout the year, and takes part in the University Gospel Choir of the Year competition

-A by-invitation swing dance orchestra, playing classic tunes from the 1940s and 1950s from an archive of original sheet music of the time
+A by-invitation swing dance orchestra, playing classic tunes from the 1940s and 1950s, such as In the Mood and Moonlight Serenade, from an archive of original sheet music of the time generously donated to the Music department.

 There are a number of music societies which co-ordinate student music-making activities: